-sensitive receivers mean those locations or persons that are vulnerable to a decline in air quality, such as asthmatics, children or the elderly servicing strategy means a strategy that identifies major works in relation to essential services.
+seniors housing has the same meaning as in the Local Environmental Plan sensitive receivers mean those locations or persons that are vulnerable to a decline in air quality, such as asthmatics, children or the elderly servicing strategy means a strategy that identifies major works in relation to essential services.

-sex services premises has the same meaning as in the Local Environmental Plan shared path means a path designed to provide a travel area separate from motorised traffic for bicyclists, pedestrians, skaters, wheelchair users, joggers, and other users side boundary means the property boundaries connected to the front property line signage has the same meaning as in the Local Environmental Plan significant effect means there is likely to be a significant effect as determined under section site analysis means the preparatory step developing a site analysis plan.
+sex services premises has the same meaning as in the Local Environmental Plan shared path means a path designed to provide a travel area separate from motorised traffic for bicyclists, pedestrians, skaters, wheelchair users, joggers, and other users side boundary means the property boundaries connected to the front property line signage has the same meaning as in the Local Environmental Plan significant effect means there is likely to be a significant effect as determined under section 5A of the EP&A Act or development is on land which is, or is part of, critical habitat site analysis means the preparatory step developing a site analysis plan.
 The results of this analysis are illustrated by a site analysis plan submitted as part of the SEE site analysis plan means a plan informed by a site analysis and provided as part of a development application site area means the area contained within the boundaries of the site site based overland flow report is a report certified by a chartered Professional Engineer who is recognised under the Engineers Australia's National Engineering Register (NER), who has experience in hydraulics and floodplain management, demonstrating that the development: